-I’m a DC area native and am currently a graduate student at Johns Hopkins University School of Advanced International Studies pursuing a Master’s degree in International Relations.
+I'm a DC area native and recently completed my Master's degree in International Relations at Johns Hopkins University School of Advanced International Studies.
 I completed my B.A. at Brown University in 2013 with a degree in international and comparative political science and economics.
-I have experience working with students of a variety of ages from coaching an elementary school Science Olympiad team to serving as a peer mentor in college.
-Whether it’s SAT or GRE test prep, French, math or economics, my approach to tutoring is to find what strategies work best for the student and work on methods for students to be able to make progress both in and out of tutoring sessions.
+I have experience working with students of a variety of ages from coaching an elementary school Science Olympiad team to working with adults prepare for the GRE after having been out of school for decades.
+Whether it's GRE test prep, French, math or economics, my approach to tutoring is to find what strategies work best for the student and work on methods for students to be able to make progress both in and out of tutoring sessions.
 My favorite part of tutoring is seeing students improve and build confidence in areas they used to be nervous about or dislike.
 One of the reasons I enjoy tutoring French is that I myself was initially very afraid to learn a foreign language.
 I had a speech impediment as a child and had to attend speech therapy, so I know very well how nerve-wracking it can be to learn, and especially speak, a foreign language.
 But not only did I learn French, in my last job I used French often to speak with foreign government officials and even briefly interpreted for a Member of Parliament.
 So no matter how frustrating you find learning French to be or preparing for a standardized test or learning math to be, I can assure you if I can do it, you can too!

 Education & Certification

 Undergraduate Degree: Brown University - Bachelors, 1.
 International and Comparative Political Science 2.
 Economics

 Graduate Degree: Johns Hopkins University-Schools of Advanced International Studies - Current Grad Student, 1.
 Conflict Management 2.
 International Economics

 GRE Quantitative: 169

 international relations, hiking

 College Political Science